gpzhu/enmRoute/README.md

 pred1 <-rast(system.file("extdata", "WA.tif", package="enmRoute"))

 ################################## Note #####################################
-#### Currently, we us WGS 84, you may change coordinate system into equal area projection for below runing of optimization
+#### Currently, we us WGS 84, you may change coordinate system into equal area projection for below runing of optimization,
 #### But you have to thange it back to WGS84 below before get the route  ####

 #### Threshold model prediction at the 10th training threshold, this threhold is highly conservative in estimating distribution ####
 pred2 <- thd(pred1 = pred1, points = occ, type = "p10", binary = TRUE)

-## Alternatively, you can use other thresholds (e.g., mtp) to get binary prediction, see detail in thd function
+## Alternatively, you can use other thresholds (e.g., mtp) to get binary prediction, see detail in thd function.
 ## rc <- thd(pred1 = pred1, points = occ, type = "mtp", binary = TRUE)
 ## User may also chouse an arbitary threshold that between 0-1000, see discussion on threshold in survey route optimization.
 ## rc <- thd(pred1 = pred1, threshold = 388, binary = TRUE)